-On November 12, 1906, Alberto Santos Dumont prepares and successfully carries out his historic flight with the 14-Bis.
+On November 12, 1906, Alberto Santos Dumont prepared and successfully carried out his historic flight with the 14-Bis.

 Five original period photographs and an old postcard of the 14-Bis.